rhoudini1/electron-study/README.md

 The third app was easier to follow, because it was basically the same application developed in the previous step, but now in the system tray.
 However, I still decided that some improvements could be made.
 For instance, in the way it was presented in the tutorial, the volume button had a bug that made it non-draggable, and the window was moving when the user tried to change the volume.
 The solution was quite simple, just add `-webkit-app-region: no-drag;` to the input, but it is an important detail.
 Other minor fixes like these were done as well.

+The two least apps were easier for me in terms of Electron itself, but I had a good time dealing with HTML and frontend Javascript.

+I have used a different Radio API for the last project only to change something to add extra challenge.

+I will try to add more features in the future, if I have the time and energy to do so.

 ## Status of the project

 Project is currently ongoing.
 So far I have studied and completed: